LucianLand-xyz/CapuchinModded/README.md

 Get started with MelonLoader And Download the latest release of the mod from the [releases page](https://github.com/LucianLand-xyz/CapuchinModded/releases/tag/v1.0).
 In case of any issues, follow these steps:

+Make sure melonloader version is latest,
+Make sure you are using the LATEST VERSION of capuchin modded.

 -----
 ### <p align="center"> Features </p>